Claude Fable 5 Just Built the Ultimate Agent Harness

 01

 Start with this video's job: Pat Simmons builds an agentic development environment (ADE) called Damon from scratch with Claude Fable 5, giving him one Electron app that organizes agents by category and opens Chrome-style terminal tabs, each running any model, Claude, Codex/GPT, or open-source models via OpenRouter.
 He iterates from mockup to Mac app in a few passes and forks the Hermes repo to give each agent self-improving memory files.
-Treat "Gateway" as the outcome you are trying to make visible, not a topic label.
+Treat "Project state" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:13, where the video says: “inside Cloud Code and Codeex, and absolutely no system to any of it.
 If you're using an agent platform, the context switching alone is killing your productivity.
 But what if I told you there's one app that will...”

 02